 Volleydome MAIN, located south of the University of Calgary (2825 24th Ave NW)

 Volleydome GYM, located south of CrossIron Mills (293057 James Jones Way)

 When you register, you can choose a home base where 80% of your matches will be scheduled, or your can choose 'No Home' and play about half your matches at either place.
 To help promote use of our new GYM location, GYM league prices continue to be less for this spring and summer.

-Registration for the Winter Leagues is now open with options to play mostly at the Volleydome, the Gym or No Preference (play equally at both locations).
+Registration for the Spring & Summer Leagues is now open with options to play mostly at the Volleydome, the Gym or No Preference (play equally at both locations).
 Otherwise schedules will be split among wave times and locations as evenly as possible.
-Winter Leagues start on Monday, January 6th and the rest of that week, through to
+Spring Leagues start on Tuesday, May 5th through to May 25th.

 How to Register:

 Option A) Register Online!